 Gullah Chicken Stew is a warm, hearty to the bone comfort food dish that’s the perfect meal when the temperatures start to drop this fall and winter.

-This chicken stew is an easy recipe that is reminiscent of Gullah cuisine.
+This is an easy recipe for chicken stew that is reminiscent of Gullah cuisine.
 It’s an easy dinner to get on the table when you plan ahead.

 What is Gullah cuisine?

 Gullah cooking originated in the Southern United States and is typically definied as West and Central African cooking techniques meet Lowcountry ingredients.
 The Gullahs were known for their proficency in farming, mostly along the coastal south in North Florida, Georgia and South Carolina in an area know as the Sea Islands.

 There are staples in Gullah cuisine that you will elsewhere in the south including fried chicken, sweet potato pie, and macaroni and cheese, just to name a few.

 What is the difference between a stew and soup?